dmorse/pscfpp/README.md

 PSCF is a package of software for field-theoretic simulation of inhomogeneous equilibrium states of polymer liquids, with a focus on microstructures formed by block polymers.
-PSCF can currently perform both self-consistent field theory (SCFT) calculations and some types of stochastic field-theoretic simulation (FTS).
+PSCF can perform both self-consistent field theory (SCFT) calculations and some types of stochastic field-theoretic simulation (FTS).

 This current version of PSCF is written primarily in C++, supplemented by CUDA code to enable the use of a graphics processing unit (GPU).